 Here are some things we learned:

 - A.I. and Blockchain were emerging topics.
 IBM Watson took home the prize for artificial intelligence.
 Graduating from Jeopardy, Watson is now leading artificial intelligence in healthcare to help battle cancer and other diseases.
 Blockchain is an easily verifiable, secure, de-centralized digital ledger of virtually any transaction of value.
-The blockchain topic was still fairly new to many attendees, but look for both of these topics to start taking over conversation in the healthcare space.
+The blockchain topic was still relatively new to many attendees but look for both of these topics to start taking over the conversation in the healthcare space.

-RoundTrip is truly a disrupter.
-The most welcomed news we walked away with from HIMSS is that RoundTrip has a very bright future.
-We can’t count how many people were so energized with how we are fixing patient transportation.
+Roundtrip is truly a disrupter.
+The most welcome news we walked away with from HIMSS is that RoundTrip has a very bright future.
+We can’t count how many people were so excited by how we are fixing patient transportation.
 It was great talking to hospital and health insurance executives, healthcare professionals, and vendors about how we simplify and modernize on-demand and scheduled patient transportation.
-We proudly showed off our software serving all types of patients, whether in wheelchair, stretcher, ambulance, or medical sedan.
+We proudly showed off our software serving all types of patients, whether in a wheelchair or stretcher van, ambulance, or medical sedan.
 We also talked about how we work with any payer source, whether it’s Medicaid, Medicare, private/commercial Insurance, the patient, or the healthcare facility.

-We left HIMSS energized and ready to be a part of an incredible innovative healthcare community.
+We left HIMSS energized and ready to be a part of an incredibly innovative healthcare community.
 We’d love to hear from you!
 Reach out to us here.